binerogroup/documentation/_sources/storage/persistent-block-storage/detach-volume.rst.txt

 - Press the **Volumes** tab.

 - Press the small chain-link icon with a line over to the right next to the volume you want to remove.
-If there isn't such an icon, then the volume cannot be removed.
+If there isn't such an icon, deleting the volume is not possible.

 OpenStack Horizon
 -----------------

-To detach a volume using :doc:`/getting-started/managing-your-cloud/openstack-horizon`
+To detach a volume by using :doc:`/getting-started/managing-your-cloud/openstack-horizon`

 - Under **Project**, click **Compute** and then **Instances** in the sidebar menu.